emannenicholas/pupe-pat/README.md

 [//]: # (Code examples of the usage)
 ## Examples
-On the `optics-support` machine, the standard offline analysis can be run using the following command:
+On the `operational-support` machine, the standard offline analysis can be run using the following command:
 ```
 pupe-pat /home/eng/input_data_20180501 /home/eng/output_results_20180501